-Most of us put on a few extra pounds over the years and have tried various methods to lose it and maintain a healthy weight.
-One of the most effective ways I've found to do this, which I shared in my 30-day healthy habits course, is what I call the 400:4 diet.
+Most of us put on a few extra pounds over the years and have tried various methods to lose it and maintain our weight.
+One of the most effective ways I've found to do this, which I shared in my 30-day healthy habits course, is the 400:4 Diet.

 What is the 400:4 Diet?

 Following the 400:4 Diet means consuming no more than 400 calories in 4 hours (400 in 4).
 It's one of the most effective ways to keep yourself on track because you only need to remember what you've eaten and drank in the last 4 hours.
 Best of all, this isn't a temporary diet.
 Incorporating this idea into your daily habits can be part of a sustainable lifestyle change.

 How Does the 400:4 Diet Work?